 The Library of the Collegio Romano

-The Library was founded in February 1551 by Saint Ignatius of Loyola along with what would be called the Roman College.
-In 1584, following various relocations due to an increasing number of students, Pope Gregory XIII inaugurated the Palace of the Roman College on the square of the same name.
+The first core of the Library was established in February 1551 along with what would be called the Roman College.
+In 1581, following various relocations due to an increasing number of students, Pope Gregory XIII granted to the Jesuits a prerogative of 6,000 Scudi for the construction of a new headquarters.
 The Pope was called the “Founder and Protector” of the College and, subsequently, the Pontifical University, the direct continuation of the Roman College, would be called Gregoriana in His honor.
-At that time the Library was endowed with about 110,000 books.
-Its value is reflected in the general catalogue of the Bibliotheca Maior, consisting of 12 folio volumes for a total of about 40,000 entries, drawn up in the mid-Eighteenth century most likely based on a catalogue of the previous century and on the inventories of the specialized funds compiled since the second half of the Seventeenth Century.
-The Bibliotheca Maior was also known as a “Bibliotheca Secreta”, in a sense that it was separate, distinguishing itself from the private collections of the Fathers and from the smaller libraries for specific use by professors and students.
-Moreover, unlike the smaller libraries, which allowed the borrowing of books for personal studies, the Bibliotheca Maior did not lend books.
+The value of the Library is reflected in the general catalogue of the Bibliotheca Maior, consisting of 12 folio volumes for a total of about 40,000 entries, drawn up in the mid-Eighteenth century most likely based on a catalogue of the previous century and on the inventories of the specialized funds compiled since the second half of the Seventeenth Century.
+The Bibliotheca Maior was also known as a “Bibliotheca Secreta”, in a sense that it was separate, distinguishing itself from the private collections of the Fathers and from the smaller libraries for specific use by professors and students; it was only accessible to professors and superiors residing in the College, for whom also loan was granted.

 Following the suppression of the Society of Jesus in 1773, the Roman College was entrusted to the custody of Roman Secular Clergy.
 Pope Leo XII, with the Brief Cum Multa, gave back the Roman College to the Jesuits on May 17, 1824.
 The Suppression would not have had strong repercussion on the Library.
 It seems that the Library remained largely unaltered as described in 1842 by Gaetano Moroni in his Dizionario di erudizione storico-ecclesiastica da S. Pietro sino ai nostri giorni: «The books in the Library reach almost eighty thousand: their room is vast, and it has the shape of a Latin cross; in addition, there are five more rooms added on one side.
 Amongst many books there are significant ones regarding Scripture, Theology, Ecclesiastical History, Greek and Latin Classical Literature, Profane History and Archeology.
 At the top of the polished walnut and decorated bookshelves, there are oil portraits of many illustrious Jesuits, and facing the entrance door, Gherardo delle Notti painted a large Last Supper of Jesus Christ with the Apostles.
 Inside the College there are also four smaller libraries for the use of the four classes of people who teach and study.
 They can take the necessary books out according to their needs.
 The books for a special use of the Jesuits that one of those libraries contain amount to thirty thousand.» (Venezia, Tipografia emiliana, 1840-1879, v.
 13, p.
 200-201.
 Translated by the Library).